mikekeith52/scalecast/README.md

   - **determine_best_by**: one of `_determine_best_by_`, default `'TestSetRMSE'`
   - **to_excel**: `bool`, default `False`
     - whether to save to excel
+    - if True, you may need to `pip install openpyxl`
   - **out_path**: `str`, default `'./'`
     - the path to save the excel file to (ignored when `to_excel=False`)
   - **excel_name**: `str`, default `'results.xlsx'`